mattcam3r0n/paperjs-test/notes.md

 Next Steps
 * tests for end of drill, etc
-* Step class?
-* Do I create Drill, Marcher, Script classes?
+* Do I create Drill, Marcher, Script, Step classes?
     * would need to serialize/deserialize drill to pure json on save/load
     *
 * amplify setup